References in the content below refer to the PBMEF Guide.

 Definitions

-Percentage of new and relapse TB cases (bacteriologically confirmed or clinically diagnosed, pulmonary or extrapulmonary) who were notified in a specified period that were cured or treatment completed, among the total new and relapse TB cases (bacteriologically confirmed or clinically diagnosed, pulmonary or extrapulmonary), notified to the national health authorities during the same reporting period.
+Percent of people with new and relapse drug- sensitive tuberculosis (DS-TB) (bacteriologically confirmed or clinically diagnosed, pulmonary or extrapulmonary) who were notified in a specified period that were cured or treatment completed, among the total people with new and relapse TB who were initiated on treatment during the same reporting period (excluding those moved to rifampicin-resistant (RR) treatment cohort).

-Treatment outcomes are defined by the time period of enrollment on treatment; e.g., “2018 cases successfully treated” reflect those who were enrolled on treatment in 2018, even though treatment may have extended into 2019.
+Treatment outcomes are defined by the time period of initiation on treatment; e.g., “2018 cases successfully treated” reflect those who were initiated on treatment in 2018, even though treatment may have extended into 2019.
 For this reason, reports of treatment outcome data lag by one year.

 Calculation: (Numerator/Denominator) x 100